simonpfrank/repl-cli-template/README.md

 ### 2. Adding Business Logic

-Add your core logic in `core/` folder:
+Add your core logic in `core/` folder (or use you own structure with import modifications:

 ```python
 # core/my_module.py